EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Conclusions

 Future research work stemming from the results reported in this study is planned from a two-fold perspective.
-To begin with, we plan to achieve larger gains from the combination of DL and EA by extending the evolutionary search over higher layers of the neural hierarchy, increasing the number of optimized layers and neurons per layer.
+To begin with, we plan to achieve larger gains from the combination of DL and EA by extending the evolutionary search over higher layers of the neural hierarchy, increasing the number of \begin{idea2}evolved\end{idea2} layers and neurons per layer.
 To this end, we envision that exploiting the layered arrangement in which neurons are deployed along the neural architecture will be essential to ensure an efficient search.
-The second research line relates to this last thought, aiming to improve the search algorithm itself by resorting advanced concepts in evolutionary computation (e.g. niching methods or co-evolutionary algorithms).
+The second research line relates to this last thought, aiming to improve the search algorithm itself by resorting \begin{idea}to \end{idea}advanced concepts in evolutionary computation (e.g. niching methods or co-evolutionary algorithms).

+\begin{idea2} Finally, a third research path arising from this work is the reformulation of the pruning problem and the adaptation of EvoPruneDeepTL to select which activation functions to be used in the fully connected part of the neural network.
+Our hypothesis is that the pruning problem can be reformulated so that every decision variable represents which activation function to utilize in every neuron.
+Efforts will be invested in this direction, adapting operators within EvoPruneDeepTL to efficiently explore the combinatorial search space of the reformulated optimization problem. \end{idea2}